 HMRC has clear guidance on allowable expenses when calculating transaction or gas fees.
 Transaction fees are an allowable expense, so you can add them to your cost basis.
 Transfer fees are also an allowable expense in most instances.

-Wrapping tax UK
+Wrapped crypto tax UK

 In some instances, you’ll need to ‘wrap’ coins before you can deposit them into a smart contract.
-A good example of this is when you want to use BTC on an Ethereum based platform, you can ‘wrap’ BTC and exchange it for an ERC-20 token of an equivalent value that does work within the platform.
+An example of this is when you want to use BTC on an Ethereum based platform, you can ‘wrap’ BTC and exchange it for an ERC-20 token of an equivalent value that does work within the platform.

 How to calculate UK crypto taxes with Koinly